Shippable/docs/sources/deploy/docker-datacenter.md

       - deploy-dockerdatacenter-basic
 ```

 You'll also need to create a type `image` resource.
 This will represent your Docker image in your pipeline.
-In our example, we're using Docker hub since it integrates nicely with Docker Datacenter.
+In our example, we're using Docker Hub since it integrates nicely with Docker Datacenter.

 ```
 resources: